Photo Credit – Christopher Thiemet

 - Keeping clients informed of what is happening day to day

-Karen simply isn’t willing to neglect her seller clients in order to juggle more clients.
+I’m simply not willing to neglect my current clients in order to take on new ones.

-When you hire Karen Goodman to sell your home, you will be hiring a real estate market specialist who understands what works and what may look impressive, but won’t actually do a thing to get a SOLD sign in front of your house.
+When you hire me to sell your home or find a new home, you will be hiring a real estate market specialist who understands what works and what may look impressive, but won’t actually do a thing to get a SOLD sign in front of the house.

 Isn’t it time you hired someone who is going to put your needs over everything else.